pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/05-collecting-prometheus-metrics.md

   - **Prometheus Remote Write:** Leverage ```prometheusremotewriteexporter ```for exporting metrics.

-  - **Grafana Mimir:** Utilize Grafana Mimir, opting for either the ```otlphttp``` exporter or prometheusremotewriteexporter for exporting metrics.

-## 2. Scaling metreics pipeline with the target allocator
+## 2. Scaling metrics pipeline with the target allocator